Singapore Government Logo

 Family Name: Poaceae (Gramineae)

-Common Name: Tiger Grass, Asian Broom Grass, Rumput Buloh, Rumput Teberau, Buloh Terbau
+Common Name: Tiger Grass, Asian Broom Grass, Rumput Buloh, Rumput Teberau, Buloh Terbau, Bulu Tebrau

-Thysanolaena latifolia or Tiger Grass has long leathery leaves that can reach up to 65 cm in length.
-These leaves are one of many species used to wrap glutinous rice dumplings or Zongzi (in Chinese), which are traditionally eaten during the Dragon Boat Festival.
-The leaves of Tiger Grass are reported to have antiseptic properties that help to extend the shelf-life of rice dumplings in warm and humid conditions.
+Tiger Grass (Thysanolaena latifolia) is a bamboo-like grass with long leathery leaves reaching up to 65 cm long.
+Their leaves and some from other species are used to wrap glutinous rice dumplings or Zongzi (in Chinese), which are traditionally eaten during the Dragon Boat Festival.
+The leaves of Tiger Grass are reported to have antiseptic properties that help to extend the shelf life of rice dumplings in warm and humid conditions.

 Name